JuanRobledo12/sisepuede_region_nbs_tony_ver/README.md

 2. For a walkthrough on running a simulation and generating new YAML files and strategies, please refer to the [croatia_manager_wb.ipynb](croatia/croatia_manager_wb.ipynb) notebook.

 ## TODO

+### `manager_wb`
+- Add a variable called region to the top cell so everytime you want to run a different country you just change this variable.
+- Standarize file names so the change suggested above makes sense.

 ### `ExcelYAMLHandler`

 - The special cases (transformations without a single magnitude paramater) are not yet handled; we also need to multiply them by the scalar.